byulparan/LinkUGen/README.md

 ### Build Require:

+Currently, It only support OSX and Linux.
+I don't have Window machine,
+so If you have Window programming skill, plz report Window build phase.

 You need dependency libraries for build to LinkUGen.
 You should be clone to repository of SuperCollider3 / Link.